The Grove (CVDL) Dogwood Program

 Having a great teacher makes all the difference.
 All our courses are taught by skilled, Cowichan Valley School District 79 teachers who are subject specialist’s.
 Both options also offer the support a youth care worker, two administrators and an academic advisor

 We offer a full-time schooling option leading towards a ‘Dogwood’ diploma.

 Full time 10-12 students can enroll with The Grove (CVDL) at any time and choose from a full range of academic and elective courses.
-We offer courses that are either paper based or online (in Moodle).
+We offer courses that are either paper based, project/portfolio based or online (in Moodle).
 These courses can be completed at any time and at any pace, allowing students to develop their own schedule and meet their graduation requirements at any time during the calendar year.

 Courses are approved by the BC Ministry of Education.

 As part of SD79, our courses can be used toward a British Columbia Dogwood or Adult Graduation Certificate.
 We currently offer about 45 different courses that span all the full range of secondary studies.
 For a list of available course, see courses top tab above.
 All The Grove (CVDL) students also have the opportunity to pursue post-secondary schooling, including all of the dual credit programs offered by the district.

 Cross enrollment offers the flexibility to be enrolled in more than one BC school at a time, utilizing resources from more than one school district.
 Cross-enrollment gives SD79 students and high school guidance counselors more options to help to optimize local opportunities, put together more flexible scheduling, and add a self-directed component to conventional high school classes.

 The Grove (CVDL) teachers visit our local high schools on a regular basis to check in with students who cannot make it to the learning centre.
 We also have test site options at each of our local high schools.